TresAmigosSD/SMV/docs/design/DataSetMgr/DataSetMgr.md

 # Repositories

 Presently, the Scala `SmvApp` queries for Python modules through the `SmvDataSetRepository` Java interface.
 Rather than create a Scala module repository which implements this interface (which would be circular), we will create generic dataset repository class called `DataSetRepo` from which a Scala repository called `DataSetRepoScala` and a Python repository called `DataSetRepoPython` will inherit.  `DataSetRepoPython` will wrap the Java interface, which will be renamed `IDataSetRepoPy4J`. `DataSetRepoPython` will also return an `SmvExtModulePython` - more on this later.
 These classes each must implement a method `loadDataSet(fqn: String)`.
 The `DataSetMgr` will resolve an `SmvDataSet` by name by asking its containing repo to load it, then recursively doing the same for each of the `SmvDataSet`s specified in the resolved `SmvDataSet`'s dependency list.
-To prevent loading the same `SmvDataSet` twice, a transaction state object (more on this later) should track the `SmvDataSet`s already loaded since the app level invocation of `loadDataSetWithDep(fqn: String)`
+To prevent loading the same `SmvDataSet` twice, each transaction should track the `SmvDataSet`s already loaded within this invocation of `DataSetMgr.loadDataSetWithDep`

 # DataFrame Caching

 SMV and Spark perform various types of caching to minimize calculations and also for resiliency in case of failure.
-One cache kept by SMV is of the DataFrame (or RDD) that each `SmvDataSet` resolves to.
+One cache kept by SMV is of the `DataFrame` (or RDD) that each `SmvDataSet` resolves to.
 Without this cache, an `SmvDataSet`'s DAG would be recalculated every time it is resolved to an RDD.

 Currently, the DataFrame cache for each `SmvDataSet` is internal to the `SmvDataSet`.
 This means that we lose its cache _each time it's reloaded_.
 This is acceptable under the assumption that the user reloads the `SmvDataSet` (by running the module dynamically) only when they have made changes and want to see the result.
-However, if the `SmvDataSet` will be reloaded every time it is resolved by name we will need to move the cache somewhere that is persistent when the `SmvDataSet` reloads so that the DataFrame can be reused if no changes have been made.
-The hash can be keyed using a combination of the FQN, path, and `hashOfHash` of the `SmvDataSet`.
+However, if the `SmvDataSet` will be reloaded every time it is resolved by name we will need to move the cache somewhere that is persistent when the `SmvDataSet` reloads so that the `DataFrame` can be reused if no changes have been made.
+The cache can be keyed using a dataset `version`, which combines the FQN and `hashOfHash` of the `SmvDataSet`.

 # External Dependencies and requireDS()

-Dependencies for a `SmvModule` are specified by the user through the module's `requireDS()`.
+Dependencies for an `SmvModule` are specified by the user through the module's `requireDS()`.
 This method is then called internally e.g. in the `SmvModule`'s `doRun()`.
-If the user lists an `SmvExtModule` as a dependency, e.g. `requireDS = List(SmvExtModule('a.b.c'))`, a new `SmvExtModule` is instantiated _every time_ `requireDS()` is invoked - note that the user is in fact supplying a function, not a static value.
+If the user lists an `SmvExtModule` as a dependency, e.g. `requireDS = Seq(SmvExtModule('a.b.c'))`, a new `SmvExtModule` is instantiated _every time_ `requireDS()` is invoked - note that the user is in fact supplying a function, not a static value.
 This presents problems for our design:

 ### Problem 1: